sensordeck/atlas-docs/docs/products/05-runtime-investigation.md

 ---

-## Mode B：Signature and Recall
+## Mode B: Signature and Recall

-适用于原始数据不能直接共享的情况。
+Applicable when raw data cannot be shared directly.

-可以只提供：
+Can provide only:

 - Evidence Signature
 - Runtime Metadata